 - The best systems plans for aquaponic gardening from home

 A basic aquaponic fish tank design plan

 Prior to considering the various system types, it is necessary to examine the basic design of an aquaponics unit.
 Generally speaking, units consist of two main components: a fish tank; and a grow bed for raising aquaponic plants.

 Some systems are more complex and may also include sumps, refugium or water reservoirs, bio-filters, sediment filters.
 And, of course, there are hundreds of different grow bed designs available to suit different spaces and plant types.

 Ideal growing conditions to consider

-When situating a garden or a fish tank, we take the needs and preferences of our plants or animals into account.
-However, with an aquaponics system, growing conditions are doubly complicated as the needs of plants, fish, bacteria and their human guardians, must be taken into account.
+When situating a garden or aquaponics fish tank, we take the needs and preferences of our plants or animals into account.
+However, with an aquaponics system, growing conditions are doubly complicated as the needs of plants, fish, bacteria, and their human guardians must be taken into account.

 Therefore, while it is vital to ensure sufficient light for robust plant growth, as much of the rest of the system as possible should be shaded or covered.
 In the case of situating a system under cover or indoors, artificial lights can be utilized as with hydroponics.
 However, similar precautions as with sunlight need to be taken to protect fish and bacteria and to prevent algae in exposed bodies of water.

-Although ambient temperature should also be considered, in particular with regard to maximum and minimum temperatures, realistically, it is water temperature which will be of most importance in an aquaponics system.
+Although ambient temperature should also be considered, in particular with regard to maximum and minimum temperatures, realistically, it is water temperature that will be of most importance in an aquaponics system.